tritemio/FRETBursts_notebooks/README.md

 [FRETBursts](http://tritemio.github.io/FRETBursts/) burst analysis software.
 The same notebooks are included in the
 [FRETBursts source](https://github.com/tritemio/FRETBursts/tree/master/notebooks)
-but the version here contains all the execution outputs (text, tables and figures) and are therefore easier to read.
+but the version found here contains all the execution outputs (text, tables and figures) and are therefore easier to read.

 Download